pratapladhani/mcs-labs/labs/autonomous-account-news/README.md

    - For `Global.reportTemplate`, use **PowerFX** > `Global.reportTemplate`
    - For `Send a summary report`, use **Tool** > *Send a summary report* (select it from the list)

-26. Save your agent’s instructions.
-The instructions should appears as follows:
+26. Save your agent's instructions.
+The instructions should appear as follows:
  ![Instructions After Topics](images/final-instructions.png)

 27. Navigate to the **Triggers** section and click **Test trigger** on the `Analyze Opportunities` trigger.

 28. Once the agent finishes executing, verify:
    - It retrieved opportunities from Salesforce
    - It matched them to relevant news using Deep Reasoning
    - It populated the `Global.reportTemplate` with relevant content
    - It invoked the **Send a summary report** tool and sent an email to your test address

-30. A successful autonomous run of your new agent, should appear as follows:
+29. A successful autonomous run of your new agent should appear as follows:
     ![Instructions After Topics](images/final-run.png)

 ---